 Given time constraints when developing these comments, the following proposals cover only part of the areas that should be addressed by the new EU mercury strategy.
-More information will be provided in due time.

 Summary of EEB proposed actions

 Reduce Supply and enhance environmentally sound storage.

 - 1. Consider expanding the scope of obligatory disposal of mercury from mercury containing-waste. - 2.
 Restrict imports of mercury and mercury compounds in the EU for purposes other than storage or sequestration. - 3.
 Set up a trade tracking system to record and provide information from exports and imports of elemental and compound mercury between Member States and between EU and external countries.